craftcms/docs/docs/4.x/users-fields.md

 Users fields have the following settings:

 - **Sources** – Which user groups (or other user index sources) the field should be able to relate users from.
+- **Selectable Users Condition** – Rules that determine which users should be available for selection.
+- **Min Relations** – The minimum number of users that must be related with the field at once.
+(Default is no limit.
-- **Limit** – The maximum number of users that can be related with the field at once.
+- **Max Relations** – The maximum number of users that can be related with the field at once.
 (Default is no limit.)
 - **Selection Label** – The label that should be used on the field’s selection button.

 ### Multi-Site Settings